 The City has other multi-use trails that are not paved but also are intended for many various users.
-Unless these trails are located in Major Public Open Space or a City park, they are typically informal and not maintained as trails.
+Unless these trails are located in Open Space or a City park, they are typically informal and not maintained as trails.
 An example of a formal unpaved trail is the recent project on the north side of the Hahn Arroyo, between Comanche and California, which provides a good example of how to separate users in high use areas.
 An example of an informal unpaved network is the extensive network of drains and ditches (also known as acequias) within the Middle Rio Grande Conservancy District (MRGCD), which owns and/or maintains this irrigation system.
 Other non-paved multi-use trails can be found in City Major Public Open Space, County Open Space, the United States Forest Service, and the National Park Service among other public and private lands.
-According to a recent inventory, the Open Space Division manages just over 100 miles of official trails, including in City owned Major Public Open Space in Sandoval and Bernalillo Counties.
 Many of these "single-track" trails are about one and a half to two feet wide and attract many hikers, runners, dog walkers, and mountain bicyclists.
 All of these paved and unpaved trails are considered to be part of Albuquerque's multi-use trail system, despite the City's varying degrees of oversight and maintenance on many of these informal trails.